NVIDIA/FasterTransformer/docs/gpt_guide.md

     You can choose the tensorflow version and python version you want.
 Here, we list some possible images:

-    - `nvcr.io/nvidia/tensorflow:19.07-py2` contains the TensorFlow 1.14 and python 2.7.
-    - `nvcr.io/nvidia/tensorflow:20.12-tf1-py3` contains the TensorFlow 1.15 and python 3.8.
-    - `nvcr.io/nvidia/pytorch:20.03-py3` contains the PyTorch 1.5.0 and python 3.6
-    - `nvcr.io/nvidia/pytorch:20.07-py3` contains the PyTorch 1.6.0 and python 3.6
-    - `nvcr.io/nvidia/pytorch:20.12-py3` contains the PyTorch 1.8.0 and python 3.8

     To achieve best performance, we recommand to use the latest image.
-For example, running image `nvcr.io/nvidia/tensorflow:20.12-tf1-py3` by
+For example, running image `nvcr.io/nvidia/tensorflow:21.11-tf1-py3` by

     ```bash
-    nvidia-docker run -ti --rm nvcr.io/nvidia/tensorflow:20.12-tf1-py3 bash
+    nvidia-docker run -ti --rm nvcr.io/nvidia/tensorflow:21.11-tf1-py3 bash
     git clone https://github.com/NVIDIA/FasterTransformer.git
     mkdir -p FasterTransformer/build
     cd FasterTransformer/build